JamesTheGiblet/wheelie/docs/PotentialFieldNavigation.md

 }
 ```

 This creates robots that **react** rather than **flow**.
 They stop, think, turn, and move in jerky, interrupt-driven cycles.
-It's like driving by only looking at what's directly in front of your bumper.
+The goal is to move beyond this, achieving continuous, natural navigation for all robots in the swarm.

-## The Solution: Think Like Water
+---

-**RobotForge** implements Potential Field Navigation - a robotics concept where the entire environment becomes a continuous pressure gradient.
-Robots don't detect obstacles; they feel the topology of forces around them and flow naturally along the gradient.
+## 2. Theoretical Foundation: Potential Field Navigation

-### Core Concept
+This series of ESP32-based robots will use Potential Field Navigation—a robotics concept where the environment is modeled as a continuous pressure gradient.
+Each robot "feels" the topology of forces and flows naturally along the gradient, never stopping to "think" in discrete steps.

-Model your space as a fluid dynamics system:
+### Core Principles

-- **The Goal (The Drain)**: An attractive force pulling the robot toward its target (low pressure)
+- **Goal (Attractive Force):** Pulls the robot toward its target (low pressure)
-- **Obstacles (The Boulders)**: Repulsive forces pushing the robot away from collisions (high pressure)
+- **Obstacles (Repulsive Forces):** Push the robot away from collisions (high pressure)
-- **The Result**: The robot continuously moves "downhill" on the pressure gradient, creating smooth, optimal paths that emerge from the field dynamics
+- **Result:** The robot continuously moves "downhill" on the pressure gradient, creating smooth, optimal paths that emerge from the field dynamics

-The robot never stops.
-It never "thinks" in discrete steps.
-The path just emerges.
+---

-## The Mavric Pattern: Three Layers of Emergence
+## 3. The Mavric Pattern: Emergent Navigation for Swarm Robots

-RobotForge follows the Mavric Pattern observed across all Forge systems:
+### 3.1.
+Simple Known Variables (Adaptive Specialists)

-### 1. Simple Known Variables (Adaptive Specialists)
+- **Attractive Force:** Goal position creates a pull toward the target

-- **Attractive Force**: Goal position creates a pull toward the target
+- **Repulsive Forces:** Each obstacle creates a push away from collision
-- **Repulsive Forces**: Each obstacle creates a push away from collision
+- **Magnitude Falloff:** Forces decrease with distance (inverse square or exponential)

-- **Magnitude Falloff**: Forces decrease with distance (inverse square or exponential)
+### 3.2.
+Coordination Substrate

-### 2. Coordination Substrate
+- **Pressure Gradient Field:** The combined force field at every point in space

-- **Pressure Gradient Field**: The combined force field that exists at every point in space
+- **Continuous Calculation:** Real-time summation of all forces based on sensor input
-- **Continuous Calculation**: Real-time summation of all forces based on sensor input
+- **Vector Summation:** Addition of force vectors to determine resultant motion

-- **Vector Summation**: Simple addition of force vectors to determine resultant motion
+### 3.3.
+Emergent Capability

-### 3. Emergent Capability
+- **Fluid Paths:** Smooth, efficient navigation that flows around obstacles

-- **Fluid Paths**: Smooth, efficient navigation that flows around obstacles
+- **Dynamic Adaptation:** Real-time response to changing environments
-- **Dynamic Adaptation**: Real-time response to changing environments
+- **Swarm Behavior:** Multiple robots naturally space themselves while flowing toward goals

-- **Swarm Behavior**: Multiple bots naturally space themselves while flowing toward goals
+---

-## Why This Works
+## 4. Why This Works for Swarm Robots

-### For Individual Bots
+### For Individual Robots

 ```cpp
 // Continuous flow - no if-statements needed